-- 9.1 The School hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy.
-Parents have the right to request that their child be withdrawn from some or all of the sex education aspects of RSE. - 9.2 Before withdrawing or making a request, the School strongly urges parents to carefully consider their decision as sex education is a vital part of the school curriculum and supports child development.
-Parents cannot withdraw their child from Relationships or Health Education or the elements on human growth and reproduction which are part of the Science National Curriculum.
+- 9.1 The school hopes that parents and carers will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy.
+Parents and carers have the right to request that their child be withdrawn from some or all of the sex education aspects of RSE. - 9.2 When considering whether to withdraw their child from sex education the school will respectfully ask parents to carefully consider their decision on the basis that sex education is a vital part of the school curriculum.
+Parents cannot withdraw their child from Relationships or Health Education or the elements on human growth and reproduction which are part of the Science National Curriculum. - 9.3 Any parent wishing to withdraw their child from sex education should put their request in writing and send it to Mrs Helen Green (hgreen@ecclesbourne.derbyshire.sch.uk) who will arrange a meeting to discuss their concerns.
+Once those discussions have taken place, except in exceptional circumstances, the school will respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
+After that point, if the child wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education during one of those terms. - 9.4 If a student is excused from sex education the school will ensure that the student receives appropriate, purposeful education during the period of withdrawal.

-- 9.3 Any parent wishing to withdraw their child from sex education should put their request in writing and send it to Mrs Helen Green (hgreen@ecclesbourne.derbyshire.sch.uk) who will arrange a meeting to discuss their concerns.
-Once those discussions have taken place, except in exceptional circumstances, the School will respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
-After that point, if the child wishes to receive sex education rather than be withdrawn, the School will make arrangements to provide the child with sex education during one of those terms. - 9.4 If a pupil is excused from sex education the School will ensure that the pupil receives appropriate, purposeful education during the period of withdrawal.
+10 Confidentiality and Child Protection

-Confidentiality and Child Protection
+- 10.1 The school hopes to provide a safe and supportive school community where students feel comfortable seeking help and guidance on anything that may be concerning them about life either at school or at home.
+All teachers will receive training on child protection which will make clear to them that students must be informed that staff are not permitted to offer unconditional confidentiality.
+If a child protection issue is disclosed to a member of staff, that member of staff will follow the school's Child Protection and Safeguarding procedures. - 10.2 If a staff member is approached by a student under 16 who is having, or is contemplating having sexual intercourse, the teacher should: - ensure that the student is accessing all the contraceptive and sexual health advice available and understands the risks of being sexually active;

-- 10.1 The School hopes to provide a safe and supportive school community where pupils feel comfortable seeking help and guidance on anything that may be concerning them about life either at school or at home.
-All teachers will receive training around confidentiality and should ensure that pupils understand that they cannot offer unconditional confidentiality.
-If a child protection issue is disclosed to a member of staff, that member of staff should follow the Trust's Child Protection and Safeguarding procedures. - 10.2 If a staff member is approached by a pupil under 16 who is having, or is contemplating having sexual intercourse, the teacher should: - ensure that the pupil is accessing all the contraceptive and sexual health advice available and understands the risks of being sexually active; - encourage the pupil to talk to their parent or carer.
-Pupils may feel that they are more comfortable bringing these issues to a teacher they trust, but it is important that children and their parents have open and trusting relationships when it comes to sexual health and the school will encourage this as much as possible; - decide whether there is a child protection issue.
+- encourage the student to talk to their parent or carer.
+Students may feel that they are more comfortable bringing these issues to a teacher they trust, but it is important that children and their parents have open and trusting relationships when it comes to sexual health and the school will encourage this as much as possible; - decide whether there is a child protection issue.
 This may be the case if the teacher is concerned that there is coercion or abuse involved.
-If a member of staff is informed that a pupil under 13 is having, or is contemplating having sexual intercourse, this will be dealt with under child protection procedures. - 1 0.3 Pupils with special educational needs may be more vulnerable to exploitation and less able to protect themselves from harmful influences.
+If a member of staff is informed that a student under 13 is having, or is contemplating having sexual intercourse, this will be dealt with under child protection procedures. - 10.3 Students with special educational needs may be more vulnerable to exploitation and less able to protect themselves from harmful influences.
 If staff are concerned that this is the case, they should seek support from the Designated Safeguarding Lead to decide what is in the best interest of the child.

-11. Equal opportunities
+11 Equal opportunities